petertongas2/381F_Project/gp/README.md

   For resetting user passwords.

 ## Project features instruction:

-- User Authentication:
+### User Authentication:
-Users must log in to access and use the system.
+- Users must log in to access and use the system.
-Unauthorized users cannot perform CRUD operations.
+- Unauthorized users cannot perform CRUD operations.
-Authentication is implemented using cookie-session or a similar method.
+- Authentication is implemented using cookie-session or a similar method(facebook).

-Concert Management (CRUD Functionality)
+### Concert Management (CRUD Functionality)
 - Create:
 Users can add new concert records by filling out a form with details such as title, date, time, location, description, artist, and ticket fee.